cisdev2/ipeer4-server/doc/README.md

     - Merging users
     - Importing students/users
     - Granting system wide statuses
+    - Each student's page lists the evaluations they completed and their results from it (tied in with the goal to track student progress over time)
 - Create an application installer (database configurations, copies / brings in the frontend so it gets served by Symfony)

 Big Picture / Long Term Ideas
 ===========================

 - Track student over time (over various courses)
+    - Some sort of overview/export at the cohort level
 - Get TLEF funding to continue development
 - Once the majority of the code has been written, the code should be (further) modularized and decoupled, so we end up with bundles that are reusable (potentially by others) outside the iPeer context
 - LTI integration (eg. edX, or iframe in Blackboard)